austintheriot/wrend/wrend/README.md

 - Ray tracing

 ## Todo

-- Rethink Wrend's default behavior around VAOs:
-    - Make them end-user configurable--to prevent the issue with transform feedback, where the default behavior just does not work
-    - ----> Supply VAO ids (instead of ProgramIds) for each AttributeLInk and then provide a utility function for binding the desired VAO during render time
-        - This would decouple the Program and/or the buffers from what the user wants to specify in the VAOs
-        - In the majority of cases, the same ProgramId would suffice, but in the case of transform feedback, for example, it would greatly simplify things to be able to specify custom VAO bindings to attributes
-    - Add a new build step:
-        - AFTER programs are created
-        - but BEFORE prgrams are linked: assigned unique locations in all programs for each AttributeId

 - Make a trait for Texture numbers that is available from the Renderer?

 - Cleanup: